J-1 Visa Family Law Paralegal Jobs

 Does the J-1 two-year home residency requirement apply to paralegals?

 It depends on the source of your exchange program's funding and your country of nationality.
 If your program is financed by the U.S. government, your home country's government, or an international organization, the two-year home residency requirement applies.
-This means you'd need to return home for two years before changing to an H-1B or green card.
+This means you'd need to return home for two years before changing to an H-1B visa or green card.
 Confirming your funding source with your designated sponsor before accepting a host employer offer prevents surprises later.